 Ways you can stay connected and receive updates:

 - “Follow” and receive Donna’s latest blog posts (on right side of this page)

 - Join Donna’s Choice: Global Healing From the Inside Out (Facebook Group)

 I created this website as a labor of love.
 My greatest reward has come from comments such as: “I am in total peace as I have found you.
 I would like to extend my heartfelt thanks to you, Donna and all your supporters on DCIS411.com.”

-In 2015, I was thrilled to be interviewed by TIME Magazine, KPBS/NPR and the San Diego Union Tribune.
-Please click on the media page (in above menu) to see all the great news stories regarding DCIS overdiagnosis and overtreatment.
+Please click on the media page (in above menu) to see all the great news stories focused on DCIS overdiagnosis and overtreatment (including my story).

-After a year of feeling very alone and unsupported for refusing “standard of care” treatments for DCIS, I was thrilled to find Sandie Walters’ website “DCIS Without Rads.”
-We became fast friends and decided to join forces to create DCIS Redefined: Dilemmas, Choices & Integrative Solutions.
+After a year of feeling very alone and unsupported for “refusing” standard of care treatments for DCIS, I was thrilled to find Sandie Walters’ website “DCIS Without Rads.”
+We became fast friends and created DCIS Redefined: Dilemmas, Choices & Integrative Solutions.
 This website provides valuable resources, studies and personal stories submitted by women with DCIS.
 Please join our Pro-active Breast Health Club to receive periodic articles via email.

 See below — Why DCIS 411? — my very 1st post in December 2011